 Please read these procedures before you request an account

-The Department has in place procedures for filing several DIA forms electronically, using a log-in and password provided to attorneys, employees (who represent themselves), insurers, self-insurers, employers and third party administrators who have a worker's compensation case.
+The Department has in place procedures for filing several DIA forms electronically, using a log-in and password provided to attorneys, employees, insurers, self-insurers, employers and third party administrators who have a worker's compensation case.